 - What to expect on the day – It is important to refer to your invite letter for the specific arrangements for your interview as the format of the day may not always be the same but you might expect to be asked to do the following;

-Presentation & Engagement Activity 5 minutes Reflection Activity 10 minutes Numeracy Activity 10 minutes Interview 15 minutes
+Presentation & Engagement Activity 5 minutes Literacy Activity 10 minutes Numeracy Activity 10 minutes Interview 15 minutes

 What to say